Healthdirect Free Australian health advice you can count on.

 Hospital treatment

-Some people with schizophrenia need to be treated in hospital at times.
-A hospital admission can help when symptoms are out of control or the person is not managing at home.
+Some people with schizophrenia need to treatment in hospital at times.
+A hospital admission can help when symptoms are severe or if the person is not managing at home.

 Resources and support